Helping employers navigate 90-day trial periods

 How we can help

 At Bell & Co, we have employment lawyers who can help employers in businesses of all sizes.
-As we have noted previously in our blogs, trial periods have specific technical requirements and can be invalid if not utilised correctly.
+As we have noted previously in our blogs, 90 day trial periods and probationary periods have specific technical requirements and can be invalid if not utilised correctly.
 Please call for a no-obligation chat.